Annuity

-An annuity, usually purchased from a life insurance company, pays a regular income until the death of the purchaser in return for a lump sum.
+An annuity is also a financial produce, usually purchased from a life insurance company, that pays a regular income until the death of the purchaser in return for a lump sum.
 The insurance company needs to use the lump sum and the income they get from investing it to meet the annuity payments.
 As the length of any person's life is uncertain the insurance company bears a risk.

 A life assurance policy can be thought of as the opposite of an annuity.
 With a life assurance policy, the insurance company makes a loss when each insured person dies within the term of the policy as it has to make a payment.
 With an annuity, the insurance company makes a gain when each insured person dies.